oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 }
 ```

-Here we use React's [useEffect hook](https://reactjs.org/docs/hooks-effect.html) to set the global user state we set up earlier using `setUserProfile` and the local user state we set up in this file with [useState](https://reactjs.org/docs/hooks-state.html).
+Here we use React's [`useEffect` hook](https://reactjs.org/docs/hooks-effect.html) to set the global user state we set up earlier with `setUserProfile` and the local user state we set up in this file with [`useState`](https://reactjs.org/docs/hooks-state.html).

-Once the user is authenticated, we're using the [getUser method](https://github.com/okta/okta-auth-js#getuser) that is built into `oktaAuth` to fetch the user profile information.
+Once the user is authenticated, we rely on the [`getUser` method](https://github.com/okta/okta-auth-js#getuser) that is built into `oktaAuth` to fetch the user profile information.
 If the user is not yet authenticated, we render the login page instead.

 #### dashboard.tsx
 ```tsx